abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 I thought about this in line with how the mind works, the way we usually buy into our moods, both the positive and the negative ones.
-We find ourselves swinging back and forth in a yo-yo-like manner being drawn to and believing in the salvation of our positive moods and then, when they fade, reacting quite aversively to the negative ones.
+We find ourselves swinging back and forth in a yo-yo-like manner, being drawn to and believing in the salvation of our positive moods and then, when they fade, reacting quite aversively to the negative ones.
 We can end up getting lost in the entire process.
 Each time we respond by moving